maushamkumar/NLP/NLTK/Word2Vec/ReadMe.md

 - `train_CBOW.py`: Training script for CBOW architecture.
 - `train_SkipGram.py`: Training script for Skip-Gram architecture.
 - `data.txt`: Contains the training data for our project.

+Thanks for reading!
+I want to add this to the github repository.